What is supportive periodontal care?

 The answer depends on you, the severity of your periodontal disease before treatment and the degree of successful disease control.
-Generally, the more severe your periodontal disease is initially, the more often Dr. Culberson needs to oversee your care.
-Together, you, your general dentist and Dr. Culberson will work out the most effective schedule for your supportive periodontal care.
+Generally, the more severe your periodontal disease is initially, the more often Drs.
+Culberson or Sobhani needs to oversee your care.
+Together, you, your general dentist and Drs.
+Culberson or Sobhani will work out the most effective schedule for your supportive periodontal care.

 What happens at my periodontal appointment?